math77/weird-actions/README.md

 *Note 1: Looks cool for generative art*

 *Note 2: In the case of generative art it is interesting that the creator indicates the " reach" of the algorithm before it becomes repetitive*

+#### Supply increase over time

+It allows artists/creators to create collections that start with a certain supply, and this supply increases at a certain rate over a certain period of time until it reaches a target ceiling.

+E.g.: Collection starts with 1000 tokens available and every 9 months 500 new tokens will be available until the maximum supply of 5000 tokens is reached.

+*Note: Maybe this is better as a module or extension that is pluggable into other weird actions*

+#### Mint token and increase supply

+When you mint a token that token increases the total available supply by a new slot of X tokens.
+This new supply is of tokens that are children of the "originals".

+The contract creator defines:
+- How many new supply slots will be added whenever a new token is minted
+- The depth of the increase (if child tokens also add new slots)

+Send the tokenId and its "depth" to the rendering function.

+*Note: Can be interesting for generative art or collections that want to add some kind of "hierarchy".*

 ### Netlogy mint